top of page

 FAQ

-Once you book Placenta Encapsulation with me, I am officially on call for your birth 24/7 including all holidays.
+Once you book Placenta Encapsulation with me, I am officially on call for your birth.

 I ask that you contact me once you are officially admitted to the hospital/birth center or your midwife is heading to you.
 I will pick up your placenta within a few hours of birth or ask that your doula or support person bring it home with them so I may meet them.
 The placenta needs to be placed on ice or in a refrigerator within 2 hours of birth.
 There are some hospitals in CT that do not allow the placenta to be released until you are discharged, in that case I will meet you at your home or make plans for pick up.
 Please talk to your care provider so they are aware you are planning to encapsulate and they can inform you of all procedures and policies.

-What is the difference between raw & steamed preperation?
+What is the difference between the Steamed & the Raw methods of preparation?

 The non-steamed or raw method skips the steaming process and goes right to slicing and dehydrating.
 You often will experience more potent capsules as well as receiving a higher quantity of capsules.
 The steamed method involves lightly steaming the placenta.
 This method does provide a more gentle dose than with the Non-Steamed method, and often less capsules.
 It also infuses the placenta with heat.
 In many cultures new mothers are told to only consume food and drinks that bring warmth to the body to expedite healing.